Go Back

 • boiled water enough to cover the cucumbers in the jar

-• 1 tbsp Himalayan salt approximately 1 tsp to 1 cup; amount can be adjusted but it does need to be salty !
+• 1 tbsp Himalayan salt amount can be adjusted but it does need to be salty !

 • 2-4 garlic cloves sliced / can add more for extra garlicky flavor